 Here are ten must-do steps for every post you publish…

 Put just one of these steps into place that you’re not doing already, and it’s likely to have a significant impact.
-(Click here to download these steps as a free one-page checklist you can use each time you publish).
+(Get all 10 via the blog post promotion checklist).

 Ensure your post is keyword-optimized